 - Setting

-timeout-minutes: 360thinking it “fixed” the hang — that is the default.
-You need a much lower step-level cap. - Using
+timeout-minutes: 360and thinking it “fixed” the hang — that is the default.
+You need a much lower step-level cap. - Relying on step

-StrictHostKeyChecking=no“to fix SSH prompts” — this disables host verification and is a security hole.
-Usessh-keyscaninstead. - Catching the timeout with
+StrictHostKeyChecking=no“to fix SSH prompts” — it disables host verification and is a security hole.
+Usessh-keyscaninstead. - Adding

 continue-on-error: trueso the workflow looks green while the deploy never happened.
-See vercel build failed for adjacent silent-deploy patterns. - Adding
+See vercel build failed for related silent-deploy patterns. - An

 FAQ

-Q: Can I raise the job timeout above 360 minutes?
+Can I just raise the job timeout above 360 minutes?

 This is the worst failure mode because rollback is hard.
-Check the deploy target’s dashboard — if the deploy went through, manually promote / approve there, then investigate why the workflow’s exit code was wrong (usually a downstream step like a smoke test).
+Check the target dashboard — if the deploy went through, promote/approve it there, then investigate why the workflow’s exit code was wrong (usually a downstream step like a smoke test).

-Q: Should I split deploy + smoke test into separate jobs?
+Should I split deploy and smoke test into separate jobs?

-Yes — deploy job posts the URL as an output, smoke test job consumes it.
-The deploy job ends in minutes (clean state), smoke tests can take longer without blocking the deploy log.
+Yes.
+The deploy job posts the URL as an output and ends in minutes (clean state); the smoke-test job consumes that output and can run longer without blocking the deploy log.

-Possible — image changes occasionally affect default ~/.ssh/config or installed Node versions.
-Pin to a specific runner image (ubuntu-22.04) in production deploy workflows.
+Possible — image changes occasionally shift the default ~/.ssh/config, the installed Node version, or a preinstalled CLI version.
+Pin production deploy workflows to a specific runner image (ubuntu-22.04 or ubuntu-24.04) instead of ubuntu-latest.
 See vercel build failed for related runner-environment debugging.